petabyt/liemoth/README.md

 Contains extensive documentation on the Ambsh programming language.

 # Help Needed
-- RAM dumps
+- Porting to other models
-- Stability
+- Stabilizing the hack

 # Thanks to
 - http://spritesmods.com/?art=zx3hack&page=4 for the work done back in 2010.
 - The entire Autoexec.ash/Ambarella hacking community.

 ## Other
-- Currently, I'm working with the Activeon DX, but I also have a Gopro Hero 3+.
+- Currently my only camera (with a screen) is the Activeon DX, but I also have a Gopro Hero 3+.
 - Any help and/or questions are welcome.

 ![Screen hacks](screen.jpg)